Kitigaaryuit: History

 Kitigaaryuit bears evidence of human settlement dating back to at least 1400 AD.
-During the summer, it was an important site for beluga whale hunting, and the largest known gatherings of Inuvialut (up to 1000 people) are said to have occurred there.
+During the summer, it was an important site for beluga whale hunting, and the largest known gatherings of Inuvialuit (up to 1000 people) are said to have occurred there.
 The very shallow waters in the area made it a sort of trap for belugas, which were hunted by groups of men in kayaks using harpoons.
 Kitigaaryuit's population varied by season; many Kitigaaryungmiut left the area around the start of autumn because better hunting prospects could be found elsewhere.
 In December, people would return for seasonal celebrations, but soon depart, only to return for the next beluga hunt.
 Inhabitants lived in caribou skin tents in the summer season and in multi-family wooden houses during the winter.
 Large buildings called qadjgit or kajigi were used as gathering places for men and for ceremonial purposes.

 While the Inuvialuit of the Mackenzie Delta had some prior contact with foreign traders, exposure to Western society increased after 1889, when large groups of American whalers began travelling to the area.
 Beginning in 1892, Christian missionaries, including Isaac Stringer, made visits to Kitigaaryuit; Stringer compiled detailed observations of Kitigaaryungmiut culture and drew maps of the area.
 In 1893, Stringer recorded the population of Kitigaaryuit as 197, a stark decrease from previous estimates.
 Epidemic disease resulting from increased contact with outsiders was likely responsible for much of this population decline.

 A major epidemic of measles occurred in 1902, leading the remaining inhabitants to flee from Kitigaryuk.
 It would remain deserted for several years.
-An Inuvialuit elder recounted in an oral history interview:
+An Inuvialuk elder recounted in an oral history interview: